akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 ### Suggest attribute creation

 In case we have no mapping suggestion, we added a new `Create attribute` button.
-In a single action, you can create the attribute and attach it to the family you're working on without leaving the attribute mapping screen.
+In a single action, you can create the attribute and attach it to the family you are working on without leaving the attribute mapping screen.

 ![image](../img/franklin_create_attribute.png)